Josuto/monguito/README.md

 `AuditableClass` that is to be stored in MongoDB invoking the repository `save` operation.
 The user audit data is optional; if you want `monguito` to handle it for you, simply invoke `save` with a value for the `userId` input parameter as `options` parameter.

+## Create your Custom Transactional Operations

+> [!WARNING]
+> Custom transactional operations are only guaranteed to be atomic when executed on a MongoDB cluster.

+Mongoose provides the means to write database operations that are to run in a transaction.
+For each custom transactional operation, the procedure consists of (1) creating a transaction session, (2) invoking a callback function specifying the database operation(s) at hand, (3) if success commiting the transaction, (4) aborting the transaction under operation failure, and finally (5) ending the session.

+This is a pretty cumbersome procedure to follow. `monguito` includes `runInTransaction`, a function that removes this procedural boilerplate and lets you focus on defining your transactional operations.
+This function receives a `callback` function representing your custom transactional operation and some transactional `options` parameter.
+You can use this parameter to specify a MongoDB `connection` to create a new transaction session from, or a reference to a transaction `session`, useful when you want to run your custom operation within an already existent session.

+As an example of a custom transactional operation, you may see an overriden version of `deleteAll` that performs soft deletion of entities [here](examples/nestjs-mongoose-book-manager/README.md/#book-repository).

 # Comparison to other Alternatives